List of The Young and the Restless characters introduced in 2013: Stitch Rayburn

 Stitch Rayburn portrayed by Sean Carrigan, made his first appearance on June 28, 2013.
 His casting in the recurring role was announced in May; he was slated to be an "old army buddy" of Dylan McAvoy (Steve Burton).
 Errol Lewis of Soap Opera Network wrote that the soap opera was "gaining another strong army man".
 In November, it was announced that Carrigan had been put on contract with the series.
 In January 2017, Carrigan was bumped back to recurring status, and eventually exited the role.
 In June 2021, it was announced he would reprise the role of Ben.
 He returned on June 25 and departed on August 30 of that year.

 Stitch arrives in Genoa City in June 2013 to visit his friend Dylan McAvoy (Steve Burton).
 Stitch is a doctor and was a part of Dylan's troop when they were in Afghanistan; they were the only two to survive as Stitch had returned home on leave.
 He is later Dylan's best man when he marries Chelsea Lawson (Melissa Claire Egan), and returns months later to comfort his friend after it is revealed that the child Chelsea was carrying was never Dylan's.
 Stitch announces he has taken a job at Genoa City Memorial Hospital and moves to town.
 Stitch then begins to grow close with Victoria Newman (Amelia Heinle), who was having marital problems with Billy Abbott (David Tom) and at the same time, is revealed to know Kelly Andrews (Cynthia Watros) and that he is hiding something about his past; to the point of her calling him a "murderer".
 Stitch and his wife Jenna then are said to be divorcing and she takes full custody of their son, Max, and moves to Melbourne, Australia, upsetting Stitch.
 Victoria and Billy separate and she wants to pursue a relationship with him, and they later sleep together.
 Soon after, Victoria learns she is pregnant but is unsure whether the child is Stitch's or Billy's.
+Billy ends up being the father of the child.

+In 2015, Stitch marries Victoria's half-sister Abby Newman (Melissa Ordway) and they were expecting a baby until Abby miscarried.